 Privacy and The Food Bank of Waterloo Region

-The Food Bank of Waterloo Region is committed to protecting the privacy and the personal information of its donors, member agencies and community food programs, volunteers and employees and other stakeholders.
+The Food Bank of Waterloo Region (The Food Bank) is committed to protecting the privacy and the personal information of its donors, member agencies and community food programs, volunteers and employees and other stakeholders.
 We value the trust of those we deal with, and of the public, and recognized that maintaining this trust requires that we be transparent and accountable in how we treat the information that you choose to share with us.

 During the course of our various projects and initiatives The Food Bank of Waterloo Region frequently gathers and uses personal information.
 Anyone from whom we collect such information should expect that it will be carefully protected and that any use of, or other dealing with, this information is subject to consent.
 The Food Bank of Waterloo Region’s privacy practices are designed to achieve this.

 Defining Personal Information

 Personal information is any information about an identifiable individual, such as information that can be used to distinguish, identify or contact a specific individual.
 This information can include an individual’s opinions or beliefs, as well as facts about, or related to, the individual (e.g. name, address, phone number and e-mail address).

 Privacy Practices and Protection of Information

 The Food Bank of Waterloo Region observes the following ten privacy principles when collecting, maintaining and using personal information:

 An organization is responsible for personal information under its control and shall designate an individual or individuals who are accountable for the organization’s compliance with the following principles.

 2. Identifying Purposes

 The purposes for which personal information is collected shall be identified by the organization at or before the time the information is collected.